 You can read more about growth of Alsatian Dogs and Puppies in How Big Will My German Shepherd Get?

 King German Shepherds get much bigger than this – although they technically fall outside the German Shepherd breed.

 You can read more in King German Shepherd: Colossal Guide – 15 Things You Want To Know

 d) How Fast Can A German Shepherd Run?

-Much has been made of the athleticism of the German Shepherd.
+Much has been made of the athleticism of the German Shepherd from a historical standpoint.

-One of the cooler facts about German Shepherds is that they have a running speed that is comparable to the Belgian Malinois dog breed, topping at an impressive speed at around 30mph/40kph.
+One of the cooler facts about a well bred German Shepherd is that they have a running speed that is comparable to the Belgian Malinois dog breed, topping at an impressive speed at around 30mph/40kph.

-Both of these breeds are used in the police and military forces because of this speed and athleticism, aswell their work ethic and intelligence.
+Both of these breeds are used in the police and military forces (the working line GSDs) because of this speed and athleticism, as well their work ethic and intelligence.

 e) Can German Shepherds Swim, and Do They Like Swimming?